cylc/cylc-admin/docs/proposal-group-trigger.md

 ## Proposal

 Currently, `cylc trigger TASKS` makes all the target tasks trigger immediately.

-That's almost certainly not the desired behaviour if there is any dependence between the targeted tasks.
+That's almost certainly not the desired behaviour if there is any dependence between them.

-Note that *for any given group of tasks we can examine all prerequisites to find those that point outside of the group*.
-I propose changing the default triggering behaviour to:
+I propose that we change the
+default triggering behaviour to:
  1. respect any internal dependencies between the target tasks
  2. automatically satisfy any off-group (i.e., off-flow) prerequisites